Exercise and Sport Sciences (EXSS)

 3 Credits

-EXSS 26500 Practicum in Performance and Wellness I (NLA)
+EXSS 26500 Practicum in Health-Related Assessment (NLA)

 Develop skills in administering health screening, assessments for cardiovascular endurance, muscular fitness, flexibility, body composition, and functional fitness.
 Majority of learning is fostered through review of video lectures, supervised practice, and arranged experiences in a full-functioning Wellness Clinic.
 Material is geared toward meeting learning objectives for national certification.
 Prerequisites: EXSS 12100, EXSS 12500.
 (F,Y)